10 Things to Check Before Signing a Gibraltar Rental (2026)

 Gibraltar has a serious parking problem.
 The territory has more registered vehicles than residents:

-- If no parking is included, street parking in popular areas is extremely competitive
+- If no parking is included, street parking in popular areas is extremely competitive and cannot be relied upon

 - Consider whether you need a car at all.
-Gibraltar is walkable, and many residents manage without one
+Gibraltar is very walkable, and many residents manage without one

 10. Know Your Rights as a Tenant